MDX policies for mobile productivity apps for iOS

 If On, the app is locked when the device is not connected to a Wi-Fi network.
 If Off, the app can run if the device has an active connection, such as a 4G/3G, LAN, or Wi-Fi connection.
 Default value is Off.

-Allowed Wi-Fi Networks
+Allowed Wi-Fi networks

 Comma-delimited list of Wi-Fi networks.
 If the network name contains any non-alphanumeric characters (including commas), the name must be enclosed in double-quotes.
-The app will run only if connected to one of the networks listed.
+The app runs only if connected to one of the networks listed.
 If blank, all networks are allowed.
 This does not affect connections to cellular networks.
 Default value is blank.

 Disable required upgrade